Rafostar/shell-rss-torrent/README.md

 Specify path to the watch dir in config file with `<watchdir>`.
 You can optionally use `<history>` with a path to the file that will store this script download history, so the script won't download the same torrent on the next run.

 To make this script work on OpenWRT you need to install `libxml2-utils` (available in official OpenWRT packages).
+If you plan to use the optional `<time-max>` tag, then full version of GNU date is required (OpenWRT `coreutils-date` package).
 The script should work with the simplified busybox version of `wget`, but the full version will support more websites.

 ## Usage
 The script will parse all queries inside user created `config.xml` file.
 Launch the script while providing the path to the configuration file.